Late effects of bowel cancer treatment

 Different types of surgery may cause different bowel changes:

-Surgery may also weaken the muscles where the operation was done and increase your risk of developing a hernia in the future.
-A hernia is a bulge caused by a part of the inside of the body, such as the bowel, pushing through a weakness in the muscle or tissue wall.
+Surgery may also weaken the muscles where you had the operation.
+This may increase your risk of developing a hernia in the future.
+A hernia is a bulge caused by a part of the inside of the body, such as the bowel, pushing through the muscle or tissue wall.

 An operation to take away the stoma and re-join the bowel is called a stoma reversal.
 After this, it can take time for your bowel to get into a routine.
 It may take up to 2 years before your bowel is working normally again.